Weekly credit spreads use options with the same expiration date but different strike prices.

 Like Coca-Cola, the options contracts on Mondelez International, Inc. have high trading volume and open interest, meaning sufficient liquidity exists to enter and exit trades at favorable prices.

 MDLZ is less likely to experience significant price swings, making managing the risk of credit spread easier.
-It has an implied volatility of 20.4%, placing it in the 17th percentile.
+It has an implied volatility of 20.9%, placing it in the 59th percentile, indicating moderate volatility.
+As of May 28, 2025, MDLZ is trading at approximately $66.90 per share.

 Are Stocks For Weekly Credit Spreads a Good Investment?